Teemu/sqlsugar/README.md

 [![Changelog](https://img.shields.io/github/v/release/Teemu/sqlsugar?include_prereleases&label=changelog)](https://github.com/Teemu/sqlsugar/releases)
 [![License](https://img.shields.io/badge/license-Apache%202.0-blue.svg)](https://github.com/Teemu/sqlsugar/blob/main/LICENSE)

-Automatic migrations for SQLAlchemy.
-This is meant for small hobby projects where you want a database but don't want to spend time configuring migrations.
-This is experimental and you should switch to Alembic if data integrity is important.
+This library is for you if you want to use a real database without spending time to generate migrations.
+This is experimental and you should switch to [Alembic](https://alembic.sqlalchemy.org/en/latest/) as your project matures.
+This only supports adding new tables, columns and indexes.

 ## Installation